snrism/containet/README.rst

 Cotainet Setup
 =======

-After you login to your host machines, change directory to the shared folder, 'meetup', which should be in /home/vagrant/meetup.
+    After you login to your VM machines, change directory to the shared folder, 'meetup', which should be in /home/vagrant/meetup.
 Also change to root since we'll be doing a number of privileged commands
         - cd  meetup
         - sudo bash
     Run the installation script